erwinrr/kitfoxdesign_view_tool/README.md

 # KitfoxdesignViewTool

-> Varous view specific methosf for applications I use.
+> Varous view specific methods for applications I use.

 ## Installation